WiIIiam278/HuskTowns/README.md

 3. (re)Start the server, then stop it again
 4. Make configuration changes to the HuskTowns/config.yml file as neccessary
 5. If you're using a permissions plugin, ensure permissions are set correctly
-6. Start the server again and you are good to start using HuskTowns!
+6. Start the server again, and you are good to start using HuskTowns!

 ### On a proxy network
 Requires a MySQL Database (v8.0+).